Skip to main content

 "What are the open tasks today, and who is available to do them this afternoon?"

-The assistant will typically:
+The assistant typically:

-1. Call get_open_tasks for the unplanned work.
+1. Calls get_open_tasks for the unplanned work.

-3. Summarize the matches in a list.
+3. Summarizes the matches in a list.

 Scheduling a known job for a known resource